wpilibsuite/frc-docs/source/docs/software/commandbased/convenience-features.rst

 .. code-block:: java

-   new PrintCommand("This message will be printed!)
+   new PrintCommand("This message will be printed!")

 ScheduleCommand
 ~~~~~~~~~~~~~~~